 Introduction to the U.S. legal system, civil and criminal law, contract law, negligence, torts, strict liability, and intellectual property.
-Semester Hours: 3 Prerequisites: sophomore status.

 BUAD 215: Leadership: Leading Innovation & Diversity This course focuses on giving students the opportunity to build skills relating to leadership that will help throughout their professional career and their experience at Emory & Henry college.
 Students acquire valuable skills and tools that can be applied across a range of experiences and settings, including topics like "Growth Mindset", "Leading Self", "Leveraging Diversity in Business" and "Paradox Mindset".
 These skills have been identified as the competencies and skills that the professional marketplace values most and this course offers an opportunity to prepare oneself for a successful career as a business leader.
-Semester Hours: 3